-What to expect when applying for a loan
+What should I expect when applying for a loan?

 You are interested in applying for a loan, but not sure how the process works.

 - Do you need to fill out an application in the office?
 Online?

 - If you come to the office are you supposed to bring identification?

 - What can you expect if you come in?

 The following information should help prepare you for what to expect, and help you understand the loan application process.

 Determine What kind of loan do you need:

 - Are you looking to do home repairs?